-Before the first launch, each competitor announces a target time to the official timekeeper.
-He can perform an unlimited number of launches to reach or exceed, this time.
+Each competitor has an unlimited number of flights to achieve or exceed up to five target times.
+Before the first launch of a new target, each competitor announces a target time to the official timekeeper.
+He can then perform an unlimited number of launches to reach or exceed, this time.

 If the target is reached or exceeded, then the target time is credited and the competitor can announce the next target time, which may be lower, equal or higher, before he releases the model glider during the launch.

 If the target time is not reached, the announced target flight time can not be changed.
 The competitor may try to reach the announced target flight time until the end of the working time.
 Towards the end of the working time, the competitor must still announce a real time specified in minutes and/or seconds.
 Calling only "until the end of the working time" is not permitted.